ottomata/cs_migrations/README.md

 reference.
 This code will not work by itself, but could be adapted into a more general PHP MySQL migrations library.

+Also note that the use of timestamped migrations, rather than incremental migration numbers was hacked on as an after the fact modification and not part of the original design.
+I would change some of the logic and structure dealing with timestamped migrations if I had to do this again :)

 # What are Migrations?
 Migrations are a way to keep database schema changes in a version control